huzouskaya/WEB_1/README.md

 ---

 If you're feeling brave, you can try to contribute to the game by fixing bugs or adding new features.
 Just be warned: our code is still a work in progress, and we may have made some... interesting choices.

-License:
----

-This game is licensed under the MIT License, which means you can use it, modify it, and distribute it as you see fit.
-Just don't blame us if it breaks.